john-aja/Bankist/README.md

 ## Contact

-For any inquiries or support regarding the website, please contact:
+For any inquiries or support regarding the Bankist website, please contact:

 **_John_**